 Inside the Sonata is a well-groomed interior with generous people room.
 We’ve sampled both an EL Plus and a Limited and have come away impressed with the overall style and quality of materials.
 The Sonata dash is uncluttered, and there are hard controls for the climate control and a volume control for the audio system (but unfortunately no knob to adjust the radio station).
 Moreover, we like how the touchscreen is integrated into the dash, not perched atop it.

 On mostly straight roads, such as those we sampled in Arizona, the Sonata SEL Plus and Limited versions perform well.
 Hyundai has done a brilliant job mitigating noise and harshness, making the Sonata cabin quiet and comfortable, even during hard acceleration.

 Acceleration with the 1.6L turbo is good but not breathtaking.
 The Sonata engine has plenty of grunt to pass slower traffic, and flipping the drive mode switch to Sport makes for more immediate response.
 The steering is quick, with decent feedback.
 Likewise, handling fulfilled our expectations for a midsize family hauler.
 The Sonata isn’t uber sporty, but the SEL Plus feels at home in the twisty sections.

 Recall, too, that the new Sonata is one of Autotrader’s “Best Cars of 2020.”
-The Sonata Hybrid improves on that with brisk acceleration, excellent mpg, and a sophisticated overall driving demeanor.

 Other Cars to Consider